michalsoltysiak/testRailToTestFlo/README.md

 * _When_ - in case of _Test Case (Text)_ mapped to __Steps__ with "Given", "When", "Then" headers, _When_ filed

 # Known limitations
-- there is not much of error handling, so if anthing in Jira is not configured as expected the exception will be thrown
+- there is not much of error handling, so if anything in Jira is not configured as expected the exception will be thrown
 - tool only check duplicates of Epics and components, __does not__ check for duplicates of _Test Cases Template_ issues
 	- so if you run it second time with the seme input params you will __have all issues duplicated__
 - Mapping of _Test Type_ and _Test Level_ is implemented as DCe-specific